 Commercially Insured Lives in the CO APCD

-Self-insured employer claims are estimated to represent half of the total commercially insured lives in Colorado and CIVHC estimates that the CO APCD currently contains approximately half, or one million of those lives, the majority of which are non-ERISA based self-insured employers.
+Self-insured employer claims are estimated to represent half of the total commercially insured lives in Colorado and CIVHC estimates that the CO APCD currently contains approximately 25% of ERISA self-insured lives and 50% of all self-insured lives, most of which are non-ERISA based self-insured employers.
 Due to a 2016 ruling by the United States Supreme Court, states cannot mandate submission of claims data from self-insured ERISA plans to APCDs.

-However, the ruling did not impact collection of data from non-ERISA self-insured employers or those ERISA-based employers who chose to voluntarily submit claims to APCDs.
+However, the ruling does not impact collection of data from non-ERISA self-insured employers or those ERISA-based employers who choose to voluntarily submit claims to APCDs.
 CIVHC continues to collect non-ERISA self-insured employer claims and conducts robust outreach to encourage voluntary submissions from ERISA-based employers.